F-I-D-O/Manuals/manuals/LLM.md

 ### Execute code inside sandbox
 [Official documentation](https://docs.docker.com/reference/cli/sbx/exec/)

-In addition to start a claude interactive session, we can also execute arbitrary commands inside the sandbox
+In addition to start a claude interactive session, we can also execute arbitrary commands inside the sandbox.
+To do that, we can use the `sbx exec` command: `sbx exec <image name> <flags> <command>`.

+Important flags:

+- `-i`, `--interactive`: start an interactive session